-- Deadline for submitting the application and reference letters is February 12, 2023 (**Extended from January 31, 2023**)
+- Deadline for submitting the application and reference letters is January 31, 2024

 Compensation, Housing, and Travel Benefits

 All interns will receive an hourly wage of $15/hr for the duration of their ten week, 40 hr/week internship.
 Housing (if needed) will be provided through Case Western Reserve University.
-Out-of-state students will receive travel assistance, up to $1000.
+Students from universities outside of Ohio will receive travel assistance, up to $500.

 Hear From Previous Summer Interns:Summer Internship Videos